grammyjs/website/site/docs/guide/middleware.md

 1. You send `'/start'` to the bot.
 2. The `':text'` middleware receives the update and checks for text, which succeeds because commands are text messages.
-   The update is handled immediately by the first middleware and your bot replies with “Text!”.
+   The update is handled immediately by the first middleware and your bot replies with "Text!".

 The message is never even checked for if it contains the `/start` command!
 The order in which you register your middleware matters, because it determines the order of the layers in the middleware stack.